Quick answer

 Registering Your Pet in Poland

-Dogs brought from outside Poland must have their microchip details registered in the Polish Safe Animal (Bezpieczne Zwierzę) database within 30 days of establishing residence.
+Dogs brought from outside Poland must have their microchip details registered in the Polish Safe Animal (Bezpieczne Zwierzę) database within a specific deadline of establishing residence.
 Registration is done through a licensed Polish veterinarian at your first visit — bring your animal's EU pet passport or non-EU health certificate and vaccination records.
 The vet transfers the microchip details to the Polish register and issues a Polish health booklet (książeczka zdrowia).

 Cats are not subject to mandatory microchipping under Polish national law but are required to be microchipped for travel within the EU and for re-entry to Poland from outside the EU.
 Microchipping cats is strongly recommended — it is the only reliable method of identification if the animal is lost.